The Garden Grazer

 Make it spicy: Sprinkle red pepper flakes on top to taste before serving.

-Other nuts: I like almonds best, but you could also try pecans, walnuts, pine nuts, or sprinkle on some cashew parmesan before serving.
+Other nuts: I like almonds best, but you could also try pecans, walnuts, pine nuts, or sprinkle on some Vegan Parmesan Cheese before serving.

 Flavors and herbs: Stir in tomatoes, fresh parsley, a touch of freshly grated ginger, salt and black pepper to taste, mushrooms, or anything else that sounds good.
 If you're not a fan of tamari, you could try squeezing fresh lemon juice instead at the end of cook time.